awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

 # Restricting the Geographic Distribution of Your Content<a name="georestrictions"></a>

-You can use *geo restriction*, also known as *geo blocking*, to prevent users in specific geographic locations from accessing content that you're distributing through a CloudFront web distribution\.
+You can use *geo restriction*, also known as *geo blocking*, to prevent users in specific geographic locations from accessing content that you're distributing through a CloudFront distribution\.
 To use geo restriction, you have two options:
 + Use the CloudFront geo restriction feature\.
 Use this option to restrict access to all of the files that are associated with a distribution and to restrict access at the country level\.
 + Use a third\-party geolocation service\.
 Use this option to restrict access to a subset of the files that are associated with a distribution or to restrict access at a finer granularity than the country level\.